What is pituitary cancer?

 - large hands and feet (acromegaly)

-- breast milk even if not pregnant
+- producing breast milk even if not pregnant

-- lack of milk when breastfeeding
+- lack of milk when breast-feeding

 - menstrual cycle changes

-- lower sex drive
+- lowered sex drive

 - loss of body hair